somecallmejosh/ux-engineering-portfolio/content/blog/forrest-gump-ux-engineer.md

 And somewhere out there, a user would breeze through a flow that used to be frustrating.
 They wouldn't know why it felt easier.
 But Forrest would.

 ## Why He'd Belong in UX
-<strong>Forrest doesn't chase success.
-He stumbles into it by being relentlessly kind, ridiculously focused, and unshakably loyal</strong>.
+Forrest doesn't chase success.
+He stumbles into it by being relentlessly kind, ridiculously focused, and unshakably loyal.
 He listens more than he talks.
 He doesn't panic under pressure.
 He just does the next right thing, every time.

 And if you ask me, that's the kind of UX Engineer every team could use.